bensadeh/circumflex/README.md

   <img src="screenshots/reader_mode.png" width="500" alt="reader mode"/>
 </p>

+Images are off by default.
+Enable them with the `--reader-mode-images` flag or by setting `CLX_READER_MODE_IMAGES=1`, and they render as blocks of colored text — best in a terminal with truecolor support.

 ### Favorites

 Press <kbd>f</kbd> to add the highlighted submission to your favorites.
 Remove it with <kbd>x</kbd>.